microsoft/BotBuilder-Samples/generators/dotnet-templates/README.md

 Once the Emulator is connected, you can interact with and receive messages from your bot.

 ## Developing Your Bot Locally
-It's often easier to develop the capabilities of your bot locally, and to use the Microsoft Bot Framework Emulator to test your changes.
+It's often easier to develop the capabilities of your bot locally, and to use the Bot Framework Emulator to test your changes.

 # Deploy Your Bot to Azure
 After creating the bot and testing it locally, you can deploy it to Azure to make it accessible from anywhere.